PirkkaRannikko/Identity-Service-Broker-API/README.md

 1. Service Provider uses the /api/embedded-ui/{client_id} API to get the data to display the Identification Wall on the UI
 2. Service Provider lets the user choose identity provider.
-3. Service Provider directs the user to Checkout's service endpoint with parameters documented below.
-Scope shall include `ftn_idp_id`
+3. Service Provider directs the user to Checkout's service endpoint with parameters documented below. `ftn_idp_id` shall be delivered as request parameter
 4. Once identified, the user is passed back to the Service Provider's `redirect_uri` with an access code.
 5. The Service Provider makes a direct API call to the Checkout API and gets an encrypted and signed identity token in exchange for the access code.